Jump to section:

 As of March 2018, the gold price was around 20% off its all-time high, and around 13% off its high from the past 12 months.
 This provides a great buying opportunity to buy more gold for the same money.
 Many experts predict a significant stock market correction any times in the next 18 months which would propel the gold price upwards.

 If you’re wondering how to buy gold investment, then the simplest and safest way is to buy online from a reputable dealer.
 Research into the broker first and ensure they have a track record.
 They may be able to offer you guidance as to which coins and bars to buy.
+For example, gold bars are available in various sizes such 1oz, 100g and 1 kilo and you may need dealer advice as to which is the best to buy for your circumstances.
 You can either receive the gold yourself or have the dealer store it for you.
 When the price has risen over time, sell the gold at a profit.